mpaziakou/GitHashingExercise/README.md

-This project demonstrates hashing using a shell script (bash).
+This project demonstrates hashing using bash.